Sergej-Popov/tremolo/README.md

 ## TODO general

-1. [Large] Provide undo and redo support for board changes.
 2. Add a dark and light theme toggle for the fretboard interface.
 3. Draw style themes
 4. Tool pannel